 As the popularity of the Japanese Mounjaro recipe spreads globally, it’s only natural that regional variations have emerged.
 One of the most talked-about versions outside Japan is the Brazilian Mounjaro—a spinoff that adapts the core principles of the original but tailors the ingredients to tropical and South American tastes.

-So, how does the Brazilian Mounjaro differ from the Japanese version?
+the Brazilian Mounjaro differ from the Japanese version?

-Base Ingredient | Roasted barley, fermented tea | Yerba mate, roasted cassava root |
+Yerba mate, roasted cassava root

 The Brazilian Mounjaro is more stimulating—often infused with guarana or yerba mate, both rich in caffeine.
 Unlike the Japanese Mounjaro recipe, which provides clean and calm energy, the Brazilian version leans toward a sharper, more energized feel.